 Send a letter to family, friends, neighbors, club members and church family letting them know about the upcoming birthday.
 A nice touch is to include a pre-addressed mailing label and postage stamp.
 You want to have as many responses as possible, and this will help!

-If they have been known in the community as a teacher or other highly visible position, place a call for cards in your local newspaper.
+If the honoree has been known in the community as a teacher or other highly visible position, place a call for cards in your local newspaper.
 This was done for one of my elementary school teachers, and she received lots of cards.

 This adult birthday “party” idea works for a birthday of any age when an actual party isn’t feasible.
 But don't just limit it to birthdays!
 A card party can also be appropriate for other occasions such as cheering up an elderly adult, honoring someone on their retirement, celebrating an anniversary, or letting someone far away (college, military) know you are thinking of them.

 I've participated in "card parties" before, and know that the recipient will often get those cards back and look thru them again and again over the years.
-A simple piece mail, and the knowledge that someone thought of you on your birthday is a great thing that will be cherished forever.
+A simple piece of mail, and the knowledge that someone thought of you on your birthday is a great thing that will be cherished forever.

 This site is a participant in the Amazon